jaechanglim/DTI_PDBbind/README.md

 ## Running
 ### Data Preprocessing
-To prepare our dataset for train and test, change directory to `data`, and follow the instructions.
+To prepare our dataset for train and test, change directory to [data](https://github.com/jaechanglim/DTI_PDBbind/tree/master/data), and follow the instructions.

 ### Train
-**Important**: Default values of the rest of the arguments are set as the best parameters, which generated our results in the paper.
+> **Important**: Default values of the rest of the arguments are set as the best parameters, which generated our results in the paper.
 Also, set `interaction_net` argument as `True`.
 It will affect the model enormously.

 PIGNet uses four dataset: original(`data_dir`), docking(`data_dir2`), random\_screening(`data_dir3`), and cross\_screening(`data_dir4`), and each dataset has three arguments for train.
 - `data_dir`: Directory consists of the preprocessed pickle data.